paulbutcher/ScalaMock/README.md

 ## Scala 3 alternative API (since 7.0.1)
 Alternative API offers you:

-1. No thrown exceptions or argument matchers by default.
+1. No thrown exceptions by default
+2. No argument matchers, you can get arguments instead and match them yourself
-2. Support of functional effects like `ZIO/CE`.
+3. Support for functional effects like `ZIO or cats-effect IO`

 If it is not what you need consider looking into `Standard API examples` section.

-Scalamock internals and alternative API relies on Scala 3 experimental API, so prerequisites are:
+Scalamock internals rely on Scala 3 experimental API, so prerequisites are:
 ```scala
 scalaVersion := "3.4.2" // or higher
 Test / scalacOptions += "-experimental"